 NM Areas Reviewed Findings

 The CBOC's location is clearly identifiable

 from the street as a VA CBOC.

 The CBOC has interior signage available that

 clearly identifies the route to and location of

 the clinic entrance.

 The CBOC is Americans with Disabilities Act

 accessible.

 The furnishings are clean and in good repair.

 The CBOC is clean.

-X The CBOC maintains a written, current The inventory of hazardous materials was not
+The CBOC maintains a written, current

-inventory of hazardous materials and waste reviewed for accuracy twice within the prior
+inventory of hazardous materials and waste

 that it uses, stores, or generates.
-12 months.

 An alarm system and/or panic buttons are

 installed and tested in high-risk areas (e.g.,

 MH clinic).

 Alcohol hand wash or soap dispenser and

 sink are available in the examination rooms.

 Sharps containers are secured.

 Safety needle devices are available.

 The CBOC has a separate storage room for

 storing medical (infectious) waste.

 The CBOC conducts fire drills at least every

-12 months.)
+12 months.

 Means of egress from the building are

 unobstructed.

 Access to fire alarm pull stations is

 unobstructed.

 Access to fire extinguishers is unobstructed.

-The CBOC has signs identifying the locations of fire extinguishers.
+The CBOC has signs identifying the locations

+of fire extinguishers.

 Exit signs are visible from any direction.

-No expired medications were noted during the onsite visit.
+No expired medications were noted during

+the onsite visit.

 All medications are secured from

 unauthorized access.

-unaumonzeu access.

 NM Areas Reviewed (continued) Findings

-Personally identifiable information is protected
+Personally identifiable information is

-on laboratory specimens during transport so
+protected on laboratory specimens during

-that patient privacy is maintained.
+transport so that patient privacy is

+maintained.

 Adequate privacy is provided to patients in

 examination rooms.

 Documents containing patient-identifiable

-information are not lying around, visible, or
+information are not laying around, visible, or

 unsecured.

 Window coverings provide privacy.

 The CBOC has a designated examination

 room for women veterans.

 Adequate privacy is provided to women

 veterans in the examination room.

-The information technology network room/server closet is locked.
+The information technology network

+room/server closet is locked.

 All computer screens are locked when not in

 use.

 Staff use privacy screens on monitors to

 prevent unauthorized viewing in high-traffic

 areas.

-Χ EOC rounds are conducted semi-annually (at EOC deficiencies are reported to the parent
+EOC rounds are conducted semi-annually (at

-least twice in a 12-month period) and facility EOC Committee, but actions taken in
+least twice in a 12-month period) and

-deficiencies are reported to and tracked by the response to deficiencies are not tracked to
+deficiencies are reported to and tracked by

-EOC Committee until resolution. resolution.
+the EOC Committee until resolution.

 The CBOC has an automated external

 defibrillator.

 Safety inspections are performed on the

-CBOC medical equipment in accordance with

-The Joint Commission standards.
+CBOC medical equipment in accordance with Joint Commission standards.

 The parent facility includes the CBOC in

 required education, training, planning, and

 participation leading up to the annual disaster

 exercise.

 The parent facility's Emergency Management

 Committee evaluates CBOC emergency

-preparedness activities, participation in annual disaster exercise, and staff training/education
+preparedness activities, participation in

+annual disaster exercise, and staff

-relating to emergency preparedness
+training/education relating to emergency

-requirements.
+preparedness requirements.

-requirettiettis.
+1 1 -1 i